SalmaAlzahrani/Salma_PhD_source_code/PAREnet_tutorial_data/README.md

-This is the tutorial data for PAREfirst.
+This is the tutorial data for PAREnet.

-To perform an analysis using PAREfirst, please download the latest version of the UEA sRNA Workbench:
+To perform an analysis using PAREnet, please download the latest version of the UEA sRNA Workbench:

 https://sourceforge.net/projects/srnaworkbench/files

-You can run PAREfirst through the graphical user interface or through the command line.

-An example of how to run PAREfirst using the command-line can be found below:
+You can run PAREnet through the command line interface using the command-line that can be found below:

-java -jar -Xmx8g Workbench.jar -tool parefirst -config default_parefirst.json
+java -jar Workbench.jar -tool parenet -config default_parenet.json